Skip to contents

 thres_imp

 Minimal proportion of non-missing data per feature required to be kept in the data and completed using recipes::step_impute_knn().
-Variables not meeting the threshold will be dropped and not be included in data_prep data.
+Variables not meeting the threshold will be dropped and not be included in prep data entries.
 Per default thres_imp = 0.8, i.e. variables will be dropped if the proportion of available data is less than 80%.
 Variables listed in vars_imp_ignore will never be imputed, observations with missing data in the respective variables will be removed.

 thres_nzv_freq, thres_nzv_unique